antleaf/doapr/webroot/content/repositories/research-square.md

 remining_indrawn_item: For withdrawals, v2 is posted with withdrawal notice but v1 still fully visible.
 For removals, v1 is replaced by removal notice.
 repository_type: Multidisciplinary
-scientific_committees: 'Yes : scientists are part of the advisory board'
+scientific_committees: "Yes : scientists are part of the advisory board .\n\n"
 service_pricing: None
 short_name:
 status: open